Hardhat: Deploying a Smart Contract

 To create a new project, navigate to your project directory and run:

 Following the prompts should create a new project structure in your directory.
-Consult the Hardhat config page for a list of configuration options to specify in hardhat.config.js.
+Consult the Hardhat config pagearrow-up-right for a list of configuration options to specify in hardhat.config.js.
 Most importantly, you should set the defaultNetwork entry to point to your desired JSON-RPC network:

 Local Node